-Home desks from heaven and hell: Check out these DIY desks
+Home desks from heaven and hell: Check out these DIY work-from-home solutions

 A panic-bought desk

-Let's be clear - panic buying is to be discouraged, and harms the most vulnerable among us who can't get necessary supplies.
+Remember when during the height of the pandemic people were panic buying toilet roll?
+Well, we be you didn't think this was the use.
 Brad Cahoon's 60 rolls of toilet paper might make for a useful standing desk, but they'd find a better home spread out among way more people.
 For shame!

 Get yourself a pup

-Laptop on my lap on the couch no desk.
-Puppy is pissed my lap is being used pic.twitter.com/31NoIxojcT— Meghan Feeley (@FeeleyMeghan) March 13, 2020

 Working from home can be lonely if you're not used to it, but thankfully a lot of us have pets at home that can help to relieve the feelings of isolation.
-Meghan Feeley's dog might be annoyed to not be pride of place in her lap, but it's delightful little face is a tonic in troubling times.
+Meghan Feeley's dog might be annoyed to not be pride of place in her lap, but its delightful little face is a tonic in troubling times.

 Some people have it made